 Trade Receivables and Allowance for Doubtful Accounts

 Inventories, consisting primarily of appliances, are stated at the lower of cost, determined on a specific identification basis, or net realizable value.
 We provide estimated provisions for the obsolescence of our appliance inventories, including adjustment to market, based on various factors, including the age of such inventory and our management’s assessment of the need for such provisions.
 We look at historical inventory aging reports and margin analyses in determining our provision estimate.
 A revised cost basis is used once a provision for obsolescence is recorded.
-The Company does not have a reserve for obsolete inventory at January 2, 2021 and December 28, 2019.
+The Company does not have a reserve for excess or obsolete inventory at April 3, 2021 or January 2, 2021.

 Property and Equipment

 Property and Equipment are stated at cost less accumulated depreciation.
 Expenditures for repairs and maintenance are charged to expense as incurred and additions and improvements that significantly extend the lives of assets are capitalized.
 Upon sale or other retirement of depreciable property, the cost and accumulated depreciation are removed from the related accounts and any gain or loss is reflected in operations.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
-The useful lives of building and improvements are 3 to 30 years, transportation equipment is 3 to 15 years, machinery and equipment are 5 to 10 years, furnishings and fixtures are 3 to 5 years and office and computer equipment are 3 to 5 years.
+The useful life of building and improvements is 3 to 30 years, transportation equipment is 3 to 15 years, machinery and equipment is 5 to 10 years, furnishings and fixtures is 3 to 5 years and office and computer equipment is 3 to 5 years.

 We periodically review our property and equipment when events or changes in circumstances indicate that their carrying amounts may not be recoverable or their depreciation or amortization periods should be accelerated.
 We assess recoverability based on several factors, including our intention with respect to maintaining our facilities and projected discounted cash flows from operations.
 An impairment loss would be recognized for the amount by which the carrying amount of the assets exceeds their fair value, as approximated by the present value of their projected discounted cash flows.